guibranco/github-mysql-migration-action/README.md

 ### Environment variables

 * `DATABASE_PWD` (optional)
-The password to connect to the database (MySQL/MariaDB) host.
-This needs to be set as an environment variable to keep it safe.
+The password to connect to the database host.
+Set as an environment variable to keep it secure.

 ### Outputs